data-dependent/osrs-guides/skilling.md

 Below we provide an alternative view of the clip by writing out what's occurring on the server in text.
 All of the actions are executed within one tick.

 During client input:
- - Zammy brew checks current hp (11), and damage (1) is calculated
+ - Zammy brew checks current hp (11), and damage (1) is calculated,
- - Zammy brew deals 1 damage
+ - Zammy brew deals 1 damage,
- - Locator orb checks current hp (11-1=10), and damage (9) is calculated
+ - Locator orb checks current hp (11-1=10), and damage (9) is calculated, then
- - Locator orb sends 9 damage to queue
+ - Locator orb sends 9 damage to queue.

 During the queue on our turn:
- - Locator orb deals 9 damage
+ - Locator orb deals 9 damage.

 The situation is different if we perform the clicks in the opposite order, which we see in the clip below.